shwetd19/marquee-with-tooltip/README.md

 # Marquee With Tooltip

+[React Marquee-With-Tooltip](https://www.npmjs.com/marquee-with-tooltip) is a lightweight React component that harnesses the power of CSS animations to create silky smooth animations.

 Welcome to Marquee With Tooltip, a `npm` React component that enhances marquee elements with customized tooltip features.
 This component allows you to create a dynamic and interactive scrolling experience with tooltips for each image.
 Below is a step-by-step guide outlining the process of using this  `npx` package:
 ## Demo

-Check out the demo here and play around with some sample marquees.
+Check out the demo [here](https://shwetd19.github.io/) and play around with some sample marquees.

 ## Installation

-If you're using npm, in the command prompt run:
+If you're using `npm`, in the command prompt run:

 ```bash
 npm install marquee-with-tooltip --save
 ```

-If you're using yarn, run:
+If you're using `yarn`, run:

 ```bash
 yarn add marquee-with-tooltip